dry eye clinic

 What To Expect In Our Dry Eye Clinic

-The aim of our specialist dry eye clinic is to evaluate your tear film with regards to the quality and quantity of your tears, check the health of your eyelid margins and specialist glands within your eyelids, to understand why you have dry eye and how best to alleviate your symptoms using the latest and most appropriate treatments available.
+The aim of our expert dry eye clinic is diagnose the cause of your dry eyes.
+We evaluate your tear film with regards to the quality and quantity of your tears, check the health of your eyelid margins and specialist glands within your eyelids, to understand why you have dry eye and how best to alleviate your symptoms using the latest and most appropriate treatments available.

 Your tears are not just salty water; in fact, the tear film is an extremely complex structure, containing more than 660 individual proteins, mucins and lipids!
 Although we often refer to three layers in the tear film- the mucin, aqueous and lipid layers – these layers are not as discrete as once thought.
 Many tear film components move through more than one layer, keeping the layers interconnected and interdependent.
 In a healthy eye, these components work in harmony to help protect and lubricate the cornea (the clear “window” at the front of your eye) and provide a smooth focusing surface; the tear film is essential for both excellent vision and ocular comfort.